 A trade school or technical college HVAC course will prepare you for employment in the heating, ventilation, and air conditioning field.
 This industry also includes the maintenance of refrigeration systems.
 There are many things to learn in order for you to be an efficient and safety-minded HVAC technician.
-Read on for an outline of HVAC course requirements and objectives.
+Read on for an outline of HVAC program requirements and objectives.
+Find a local HVAC school now.

 Refrigeration & Electrical Theory